 We'll happily get together at any time, however our Sunday gathering is the main event of our communal church life week to week.
 It's where our whole spiritual family comes together to worship God, including to pray, hear from and serve God.
 While our whole lives are an act of worship lived in God's presence, the weekly gathering is special as a spiritual high point of our week.

-Our family gatherings (often called services) are public, and anybody is welcome come and observe.
+Our family gatherings (often called services) are public, and anybody is welcome come.
 We come as ordinary people, dressed in ordinary clothes, to seek an extraordinary God.

 Where do we meet?